mgoren/flgbtqc/gatherings.md

 Mid-Winter Gathering is held over the long weekend surrounding U.S. President's Day.

 2024:
-Regional gatherings are in the works in Atlanta and Seattle, with some parts of Midwinter planned to be held online.
+A regional gathering is in the works in Atlanta, with most of Midwinter planned to be held online.
 Email [heart@flgbtqc.org](mailto:heart@flgbtqc.org) for more info.

 # Recent Mid-Winter Gathering Locations